Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The Parsons storms were high based and already hopelessly outflow dominant as I arrived on them.
 Nonetheless, I stayed ahead of them eastbound as occasional QLCS circulations would threaten to spin something up.
 Each time, the outflow was simply pushing too hard to allow any surface inflow to make it in.

-Just across the Missouri state line, I had decided that the chase was done, and started heading for I-44 toward home.
+Just across the Missouri state line, I had decided that the expedition was done, and started heading for I-44 toward home.
 The first jaunt south allowed the gust front to overtake me, with a large whale's mouth pushing east:

 I managed to get back ahead of this before arriving at Springfield for a short gas and food stop.
 The gust front was hot on my heels, nearly catching up again as I returned to the highway: